Southwest Flight Check-in stress you out?

-What if I Decide Not to Travel on My Scheduled Flight?
+What If I Decide Not to Travel on My Southwest Airlines Scheduled Flights?

 If you are not going to be traveling on the flight you booked, you will need to notify Southwest at least 10 minutes before departure, otherwise, you will forfeit the cost of your ticket.

 You CAN cancel your ticket up to 10 minutes prior to boarding.

 When Do I Need to Be at the Southwest Gate?

 You will need to be at the Southwest Gate to board your flight at least 30 minutes ahead of time.

 Allow time to go through security, though if you have TSA Pre-Check, you will likely get through security more quickly, because you will not have to remove shoes, laptops or liquid items, and lines tend to be shorter.

 Check the TSA website for a complete list of restrictions for carry-on items, such as firearms.